jeremyhilado/seir-224-project-2/readme.md

 ### Overview

-While your last project taught you how to get started with Ruby, SQL, & Ruby on Rails, this project you'll be building something exciting with **Express & Sequelize.**
+While your last project taught you how to get started with Ruby, SQL, & Ruby on Rails, this project you'll be building something exciting with **Express & MongoDB.**

-Your instructors will partner you with other classmates to architect, design, and collaboratively build an API of your own design.
+Your instructors will partner you with other classmates to architect, design, and collaboratively build an app with two major components:

+1. An API of your own design, built using Express & Mongoose, which serves JSON.
+2. Front-end JS code that updates the UI, and makes requests to the API using AJAX.

 **This is meant to push you both technically and collaboratively.**  You will, almost certainly, be joining a development team during your career.
 Working collaboratively is a learned skill, just like programming. **It's important to learn how to work together.**